drblallo/rlc/docs/sphinx_doc/board_games.md

 * **The datastructures of the game are implemented**, such as decks of cards, the board of the game, the resources available to players...
 * **The game sequences are implemented**, which manipulate the content of the game datastructures.
 A game sequence may be a rule that tells you to roll a dice, and if the roll results in a 6, you can select a player and take a point from them.
 * **The UI is assembled**, deciding which game components are shown where, and deciding how game sequences are displayed.
-* **The UI is fitted with art**, where the art is usually at least partially avaiable due to the existance of the phisical board game implementation.
+* **The UI is fitted with art**, where the art is usually at least partially available due to the existence of the physical board game implementation.

 Here are a couple of examples that show the same pattern.
-* The implementation of [coup on board game arena](https://github.com/quietmint/bga-coupcitystate), which has the datastructures written in **SQL**, the game sequeces written in **PHP**, the UI written in **javascript** and the images taken from the original game.
+* The implementation of [coup on board game arena](https://github.com/quietmint/bga-coupcitystate), which has the datastructures written in **SQL**, the game sequences written in **PHP**, the UI written in **javascript** and the images taken from the original game.
 * The implementation of [hanabi by google deep mind](https://github.com/google-deepmind/hanabi-learning-environment) for the purpose of testing machine learning systems, which implements the datastructures of the game as **CPP** classes, the game sequences as **CPP** state machines, and then specifies the UI as a mere printing function.

 ---